Low Fat Vegetable Soup

 This recipe has no added fat – and needs none.

-When making it for the first time awhile back, I employed the standard trick to reduce fat while enriching the flavor in soups and stews.
-It’s easy: simply sauté the garlic and onions in a tablespoon of olive oil (typically less than specified) to a deep gold rather than until translucent (the typical instruction).
+It’s a simple thing, no "trick" really: simply sauté the garlic and onions in a tablespoon of olive oil (typically less than specified) to a deep gold color rather than until pale and translucent, the typical instruction.
 Doing so releases the onion’s natural sugar and can make a big difference in perceived richness.
+In fact, I use this very technique in my master recipe for vegetable soup, How to Make Homemade Vegetable Soup.

 LOW FAT VEGETABLE SOUP